-The nation will observe the Genocide Day today for the first time, commemorating the barbaric mass killing in Dhaka by the Pakistani occupation forces on March 25 in 1971, reports UNB.
+The nation observes Genocide Day today, commemorating the barbaric mass killing committed by the Pakistani occupation forces on the night of March 25 in 1971.

-They killed people indiscriminately, set fire to houses and property and looted business establishments, leaving a trail of destruction.
+They also set fire to houses and property and looted business establishments, leaving a trail of destruction.